CSS-Windows/WindowsDiag/NET/offline-SDPcheck/Readme.md

 ## Purpose
 rapidly determine missing MS hotfixes or monthly cumulative updates on server or client machines, and more automated checks...
+Note for partners: use this *only* if you do not have MS CorpNet access

 ## Check_RFL/SDP setup and installation instructions